HorizenOfficial/horizen-docs/docs/2-migration/04-dump-execution.md

      ```
     This step does the following:
     - transform the addresses in Base58 decoded format (is easier to handle in the solidity code), without chain prefix
-    - trasform the balances in "wei" format (1 ZEN = 1 with 18 zeros)
+    - transform the balances in "wei" format (1 ZEN = 1 with 18 zeros)
     - order the addresses alphabetically

     Parameters: